 2: Place your hands on your shoulders and roll your shoulders back.

 5. Bring the arms over your head.
 Knit your fingers together and bring your arms down in front of you.
 Gently swing them from one side to the other.
-Then as you inhale bring your arms overhead and look up.
-Exhale round your back and bring your arms down to the ground.
-Wrap the hands behind the head, elbows forward, and look back.
+Then as you inhale, bring your arms overhead and look up.
+Exhale, round your back, and bring your arms down to the ground.
+Wrap your hands behind your head, elbows forward, and look back.
 Reverse the thread of your hands and repeat.

-This sequence is seated and provides yoga for back stretching while anchoring you.
 Start by finding a seated position that will be comfortable for you to hold for the duration of this sequence.
-If you need to pad your yoga mat with a blanket or sit on a blanket please do so!
+If you need to pad your yoga mat with a blanket or sit on a blanket, please do so!
 Give yourself permission to make this sequence comfortable for you.
 You should feel in the moment and more aware of your body after this sequence.

 4. Round the back on an exhale.
 Inhale, lift the chin and look up.
 Uncross your legs and windshield wiper your legs from side to side.
 Then cross again with your non-dominant leg on top.
 Repeat the twist sequence to your right.

-7. Bring the soles of the feet together, knees wide apart for butterfly pose.
+7. Bring the soles of the feet together, knees wide apart, for a butterfly pose.
 Rock from right to left.
 Move the hands forward to lean over your feet.
 Come up, cross the ankles, move the hands forward to lean over your feet.
-Come up.
-Shoulder roll.
+Come up—shoulder roll.